mawenlong2016/CAFU/tutorial/User_manual.md

 - Co-expression and GO

-  In this module, co-expression network and GO enrichment analysis are used to annotate transcripts using "WGCNA" and "topGO", respectively.
+  In this function, co-expression network and GO enrichment analysis are used to annotate transcripts using "WGCNA" and "topGO", respectively.

-  In this tutorial, we used the file located in ```/your directory/CAFU/test_data/differentially_expressed_transcript_expression``` to perform co-expression network and GO enrichment analysis (see figure below).
+  In this tutorial, we used the file located in ```/your directory/CAFU/test_data/others/differentially_expressed_transcript_expression``` to perform co-expression network and GO enrichment analysis (see figure below).

   ![Co-expression and GO](https://github.com/cma2015/CAFU/blob/master/CAFU_images/20.png)